 Communication is an extension of Needs Assessment as trend data has shown that parents comment that communication processes should be improved so they are fully engaged.

 All parent and family engagement activities will be advertised to every family.
-All family are invited to participate in family and parents activities.
+All families are invited to participate in family and parents activities.
 School wide call outs and email blasts will be sent to the whole school population and not individual groups.
-Meetings will be held at different locations throughout the school and the school will look into using digital technology to record the presentations.
+Meetings will be offered using digital technology to record the presentations.
 Meeting times will be flexible as well.
+Additionally, communication about and from events will be offered in multiple language formats to ensure that any of our non-English speaking families have access as well.

 Describe how the school will share information related to school and parent and family programs, meetings, school reports, and other activities in an understandable, uniform format and in languages that the parents and families can understand?

-All presentations will be in laymen's terms.
-We have a very small ESOL population, but can and will provide interpreters if needed including our own foreign language teachers.
+We have a very small ESOL population but can and will provide interpreters if needed including our own foreign language teachers.
 We will have meeting on different days of the week and at different times of the day to accommodate those parents that may work hours that normally prohibit them from attending school events.
 We will also provide handouts to all parents so that they have information that they are able to take home with them.

 What are the different languages spoken by students, parents and families at your school?